-The good news is European water chestnut is an annual species.
+More good news is that European water chestnut is an annual species.
 “If we are able to remove the entire plant before it goes to seed, we can reduce the seed bank and keep ahead of the problem,” says Kyle Borrowman, who co-ordinates the European water chestnut program for DUC in Ontario.

-Uncommon students combat common buckthorn
+Students combat common buckthorn

 A smartphone solution for spartina